oloolaa/Advanced-Operating-System/README.md

-# Programming Projects for Advanced-Operating-System by Yinglue
+# Programming Projects for Advanced Operating System by Yinglue

 ## Description
 This repository is for the two programming projects in AOS course.
 Project 1 is the implementation of Chandy and Lamport’s protocol based on MAP protocol.